veeramaheshwaran-rajagopal/TaskAssignment/README.md

 # TaskAssignment

-This is a simple Node.js application that provides a facebook login integeration,razorpay integeration,twilio sms service,mongodb relationships,promise handling
+This is a simple Node.js application that provides a facebook login integeration,razorpay integeration,twilio send otp as sms service,mongodb relationships,promise handling,word to pdf conversion

 ## Prerequisites
 - Node.js and npm installed on your system.